-Credit quality reflects the challenging lending environment with 93.15% rated acceptable, which is a decrease from last year.
-Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, increased from last year to 5.96%.
-Loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, decreased from last year to 0.89%.
-Although management expects credit quality to remain stressed in certain segments during 2021, Cape Fear Farm Credit's financial performance continues to be strong.
+Credit quality reflects the challenging lending environment with 95.90% rated acceptable, which is an increase from last year.
+Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased from last year to 2.90%.
+Loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, increased from last year to 1.20%.
+Management expects credit quality to remain strong in most segments during 2022 as Cape Fear Farm Credit's financial performance continues to be strong.